ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

   when using the full width.
 If an Article has a "Read more..." break, only the part of the text before the break (the Intro text) will display.
 - **Leading Article Class**.
-You can add any CSS class for your own styling ideas.
-Add a border on top with class boxed.For image position use for example image-left, image-right.
+Add any CSS class to customise the layout.
+  Add a border on top with class boxed.
+For image position use for example image-left, image-right.
 Add image-alternate for alternate ordering of intro images.
 - **# Intro Articles**.
 Determines the number of Articles to display